 You can also have tea/coffee or some snacks at the stalls, they also serve lunch which consists of veg and non-veg items.
 You can enjoy the lunch on way back.

-From there you need to trek down a distance of around 2 kms approximately.
+From there you need to trek down a distance of around 2 km approximately.
 Make sure to wear comfortable shoes because the place is slippery at places and also you may need the umbrella when it rains.

 After you reach, get your tickets, they will also give you life-jackets which are mandatory to wear.
 They got nice changing rooms for Gents/Ladies, you can change your outfits.
-So make sure to carry towels, extra pair of clothes in which you can take a dip in the chilling water of Krangsuri Falls.
+So make sure to carry towels, an extra pair of clothes in which you can take a dip in the chilling water of Krangsuri Falls.

 So after changing we hit the falls, they have constructed a small dam like structure where visitors can enjoy the water, swim and take a dip.
 Its not that shallow but make sure to wear your life jackets.
 The main falls comes first, you can go and have a look but due to huge boulders I found getting down in the water little scarry.
 But you can try it.
-I saw lots of guys enjoying bath there.
+I saw lots of guys having a bath there.
 Also there are lots of life guards have a continuous look on the visitors which I found very safe and a good initiative from the management.

-The clean and cool water will make you forget your thousand visit to a waterpark.
+The clean and cool water will make you forget your thousand visits to a waterpark.
 I called it a natural waterpark, so thrilling, I took dips, splashed water and also took a shower.
 It was so wonderful that words are falling short while describing it.
-We spent there for around three ours, it was almost evening when we returned.
+We spent there for around three hours, it was almost evening when we returned.
 We had some light snacks at the stalls outside.